adamgilroy22/retro-reboot/README.md

     - Admin's can add a new post to the blog by clicking "Add new blog post" in the site's nav menu.
     - This brings them to a page containing a form to create a new post.
     - The admin must fill out the Title, Content, Excerpt and select an image for the post.
+    - The content field is a summernote field so the admin can style the post content from the front end.
     - The Slug for the post will auto fill as the admin types the Title.
     - The post author is automatically set to be the current logged in admin who is creating the post.